 I am no longer a developer by trade, but I still try to keep my skills (reasonably) sharp.
 Software development is a tool-heavy hobby, and here’s what’s in my toolbox:

 My favorite language is C# - it’s the one that I enjoy most, and best fits my own aesthetic and architectural sensibilities.
-However, I don’t really get a chance to write much C# code anymore.
+However, the only place I really get to use C# is in Unity3D.
 I used C# for the first time in 2000, and promised on that day I would never write another line of C or C++, a promise I have thus far managed to keep.
-(However, still frequently need to read or perform static and dynamic analysis of C/C++ code.)
-One of the nice benefits of working with VR and AR for over the last year + is that I've had a chance to play around with C# again.
+(However, I've still occasionally needed to read or perform static and dynamic analysis of C/C++ code over the years.)
+One of the nice benefits of working with VR and AR for over the last 5 years is that I've had a chance to play around with C# again.